Welcome to today's edition of the Rush 24-7 podcast.

 You to run around trying to deflect it.

-I still think it matters, you just don't see news about it.
+You just don't see news about it.

-I still think that if more people found out that these three dictators, totalitarians are endorsing Obama.
+I still think that if more people found out that these three dictators, totalitarians, are endorsing Obama.

 The black vote got to get it out.

-In a column this weekend that Obama called Reverend Wright to discuss ways of inspiring and motivating the black vote.
+And so he says that Obama called Reverend Wright in a column this weekend that Obama called Reverend Wright to discuss ways of inspiring and motivating the black vote.

 The regime today is denying that Obama called Reverend Wright.